timtomtim7/spigotkt-docs/NBT.md

 You have to reassign it, similar to `ItemMeta`.

 ## Blocks
-If the block is a tile entity, you can access it's NBT:
+If the block is a [block entity](https://minecraft.gamepedia.com/Block_entity), you can access it's NBT:

 ```Kotlin
 val block = //some block